heliofi/heliopay/README.md

 ## Embed Helio Components

-You can embed Helio components for the following 2 use cases:
+You can embed Helio components for the following two use cases:

 * Embed a Dynamic payment with the Helio Pay button (REACT)
 * Embed a Pay Link or Pay Stream with the Helio Pay button (REACT)